cnjinhao/nana-handbook/Nana Handbook.md

 ## LAYOUT MANAGEMENT

-The class [place](http://nanapro.org/en-us/documentation/page.php?u=/utilities/place) provides UI layout management, it is a string-based layout engine, the rule of layout management is given by a [Div-Text](https://github.com/cnjinhao/nana/wiki/Div-Text).
+The class [place](http://nanapro.org/en-us/documentation/page.php?u=/utilities/place) provides a UI layout management.
+It is a string-based layout engine.
+The rules of layout management are given by a [Div-Text](https://github.com/cnjinhao/nana/wiki/Div-Text) string.

 ## BASIC STRUCTURE OF APPLICATION